What everyday foods do people eat the wrong way? —Sally S., St. Louis

 And now this from SLM‘s dining team:

 Risotto should be eaten with a spoon.
-Using a fork digs into the mound of risotto, leaving a gap that helps cool the rice more quickly, whereas a spoon allows the diner to carve off the rice from the edges, gradually working one’s way into the interior while the whole mound stays hot.
+A fork digs into the mound of risotto and leaves a gap that helps cool the rice more quickly, whereas a spoon allows the diner to carve off the rice from the edges, gradually working one’s way into the interior while the whole mound stays hot.

 Japanese and Chinese citizens typically pick up rice bowls, but Koreans do not.
 (Korean bowls are metal, too hot to handle easily, while Japanese/Chinese bowls are lacquer or porcelain.)